 See also: Side effects (in more detail)

 What other drugs will affect cysteamine ophthalmic?

-It is not likely that other drugs you take orally or inject will have an effect on cysteamine used in the eyes.
-But many drugs can interact with each other.
+Medicine used in the eyes is not likely to be affected by other drugs you use.
+But many drugs can interact.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 More about Cystaran (cysteamine ophthalmic)

 - During Pregnancy